 Psychology Internship Program

 Hines is institutionally affiliated with Loyola University of Chicago, Stritch School of Medicine, and also maintains affiliations with the University of Illinois-College of Medicine, Chicago, and Northwestern University Feinberg School of Medicine.
 Loyola University Medical Center, which shares a campus with Hines, is one of the largest medical centers in the Chicago area, with 523 licensed beds on a 70-acre campus.
-Interns may follow one of several psychology rotations available at Loyola.
-Our internship program maintains an affiliation agreement with Loyola that allows interns to rotate there without any administrative difficulties.

 Units and Patient Programs Served